 Steroid injections are commonly used but have been known to weaken the plantar fascia.

-Extracorporeal shock wave therapy is the use of sound waves directed at the area of pain to penetrate deep tissues to stimulate healing.
+Extracorporeal shock wave therapy uses sound waves directed at the area of pain to penetrate deep tissues to stimulate healing.

-Tenex procedure is a minimally-invasive procedure that removes scar tissue buildup on the plantar fascia to reduce pain and help improve flexibility.
+Tenex procedure is a minimally-invasive procedure that removes scar tissue buildup on the plantar fascia.
+This reduces pain and helps improve flexibility.

 More recently, advances in technology and development of advanced regenerative medicine techniques have led to safer, more reliable treatment options for plantar fasciitis.